 Shin splints are grouped by their anatomical location and are described as anterior, posterior and lateral.
 Posterior shin splints are common in cricket and caused by overuse of the tibialis posterior muscle and also its tendon.
 As the main muscle that dynamically supports the arches of the foot, flat feet and pronated feet are the main biomechanical cause.
 Foot orthotics are often required to improve foot posture and biomechanics and work very effectively.

-Poor knee flexion or gluteal (buttock) control and core stability, along with weakness in the quadriceps and intrinsic foot muscles that decelerate forces are also implicated, therefore podiatry combined with physiotherapy can be very useful in treating shin splints.
+Poor knee flexion or gluteal (buttock) control and core stability, along with weakness in the quadriceps and intrinsic foot muscles that decelerate forces are also implicated, therefore podiatry combined with physiotherapy can be very useful in managing shin splints.

 Anterior Knee Pain